usuaero/MachUpX/How_To_Create_Input_Files.md

                             should not).

                         "mix" : (float)
                             Linearly maps the control deflection to the control surface deflection.
+The control deflection will be multiplied by this value and then applied to the control surface.

+### Airfoil Data File
+An airfoil in MachUp can be defined as each coefficient being a function of angle of attack and Reynolds number.